-Resources about medical management of genetic risk for health professionals
+Resources about medical management of genetic risk for healthcare providers

 Family history information and genetic test results can help guide management decisions.
 For many conditions, guidelines exist for using genetic information to manage disease and risk.
 See the resources and courses below for more information about how family history and genetic testing data can be used for personalized patient management.

-Hereditary cancer management guidelines.
+Hereditary Cancer Management Guidelines Factsheet.
 Lists and links to evidence-based guidelines and professional society publications that address management of hereditary and familial cancer.

-Cancer screening.
-Summarizes professional society guidance about screening for individuals at average, increased, and high risk of breast, prostate and colorectal cancer.
+Cancer Screening Factsheet.
+Summarizes professional society guidance about screening for individuals at average, increased, and high risk for breast, prostate, and colorectal cancer.

-Breast cancer risk and screening guidelines.
-Screening guidelines for patients at average, increased, and high genetic breast cancer risk.
+Breast Cancer Risk and Screening Guidelines Factsheet.
+Summarizes screening guidelines for patients at average, increased, and high genetic risk for breast cancer.